Shopping reaches its peak during the holiday season, in particular online shopping.

 Businesses often provide employees with company-maintained devices like laptops, mobile phones, and tablets that help them perform their jobs from remote locations around the world.

-Additionally, be sure to read the permissions on the app carefully.
-Some apps may include a clause that requests your permission to send your data to a third party – a step that legitimate apps won’t ask you to take.
+Be sure to read the permissions on the app carefully.
+Some apps may include a request that asks your permission to send your data to a third party – a step that might not be essential for the apps useability.

-With most people using their official mobile devices for personal usage, the risk of this happening is quite large, especially during the holidays when employees tend to browse the web and try out different apps.
-Protect your employees by putting the education in the palm of their hands with our Mobile phone and tablet education course.
+With most people using their official mobile devices for personal use as well as business, the risk of this happening is quite large, especially during the holidays when employees tend to browse the web and try out different apps.
+Protect your employees by putting the education in the palm of their hands with our mobile phone and tablet education course as part of our cyber security awareness training.

 Preventing holiday scams starts with the individual